blib-la/hyv/README.md

 Hyv is a versatile AI collaboration library designed to streamline the software development process.
 It simplifies complex tasks by breaking them down into manageable pieces and can be easily integrated with various technologies, models, and adapters.
-This guide provides a concise overview of Hyv and demonstrates its functionality with custom, shorter examples that showcase various options.

 ## Exciting Features